Borges Fiction

 - Epílogo (“Epilogue”)*

-A brilliant collection of poems, meditative prose fragments, and unsettling parables, the pieces of El hacedor reflect their scattered origin, conjured from exile and suffused with the pensive melancholy of a rainy Sunday afternoon.
-A dreamy feeling of dislocation and impending revelation drifts through the entire collection, which is marked by surreal turns, ambiguous endings, and a general sense of loss.
-It is easy to see El hacedor as a mid-career turning point, a farewell to the passions of youth and an acknowledgment of an uncertain future.
+A beautiful collection of poems, meditative prose fragments, and unsettling parables, the pieces of El hacedor reflect their scattered origin, conjured from exile and suffused with the pensive melancholy of a rainy Sunday afternoon.
+(To borrow Borges’ description of his “Dreamtigers,” they seem “submerged and chaotic.”)
+A dreamy feeling of dislocation and impending revelation drifts through the entire collection, which is marked by surreal turns, ambiguous endings, and a vague sense of loss.
 Its peculiar format helped shape the remainder of Borges’ career, an eclectic convergence of poetry, prose, and parable that would find its most faithful successor in Atlas.
 It would be nearly a decade until Borges’ next collection of short stories, and those would have an entirely different tone; from this point on, Borges generally considered himself a poet.

 Additional Information